The importance of big picture thinking

 Overfilling the calendar

 It’s easy to spend all your time on everyday activities, paying attention to the details.
 Sometimes it can seem like there aren’t enough hours in the day to get it all done, much less set aside time to consider the future.
 If your life working habits tend toward being 100% busy every day, don’t forget to take a step back.

 Put a few hours a week in your calendar for planning and strategy.
 Whether you spend the time alone or with others, the key is to set aside critical minutes for big-picture thinking.
 It may even become second nature to you eventually, but in the meantime, be sure you’re taking those moments to dream big.

 There’s no need to completely abandon the skills that were the foundation of your career – many of the traits that served you well will still be useful and will help you manage a strong team, of highly effective people.
 Just don’t forget to let go a little and allow yourself to imagine the larger possibilities.

-As your responsibilities grow and change, the better you will do if you can let others take care of the daily details while you steer the course toward the big-picture goals of your organization.
+As your personal and professional responsibilities grow and change, you will do better if you can let others take care of the daily details while you steer the course toward the big-picture goals of your organization.

 Joel Garfinkle is an executive leadership coach.
 He recently conducted a Newly Promoted Coaching Program in which he worked with a leader who was recently promoted and had to shake the overanalyzing habit and focus her energy on building a stronger, more strategic team.